vladfrangu/vladfrangu/README.md

 - :rainbow_flag: [`pfp.lgbt`] - a simple UI to add pride flags to your images or GIFs
 - 👯 [`DumbDogDiner`] - a team building Minecraft plugins for our own Minecraft server (or yours if you want to use them :thumbs_up:)
 - 👯 [`Gay Geeks`] - a team building custom bots and tools to enhance the GayGeeks [`Discord`] server experience
+- 👯 [`Discord.JS`] - a powerful Node.JS library for interacting with Discord's API
+- 👯 [`Sapphire`] - an extremely flexible set of utilities to aid you with writing Discord Bots

 And many, many more things you can see by exploring [`my repositories`]!